Compare deskbird vs Kadence

 Key differences are:

-- Pricing transparency: deskbird offers transparent per-user pricing starting at €2.50/user/month with no annual lock-in required.
-Kadence doesn't publish pricing publicly, requires annual billing, and charges $250 per floor plan upload: all costs that compound as your office footprint grows.
+- Pricing transparency: deskbird publishes per-user pricing starting at €2.75/user/month, with monthly or annual billing and no lock-in required.
+Kadence does not publish pricing, requires annual billing with a 1-year minimum, and charges $250 per floor plan upload.

 deskbird vs Kadence: an overview